 Before becoming parents, we dreamed of the kind of childhood we would give our kids.
 We were certain we would never repeat our parents’ mistakes.
 We would never lose our temper or forget important days.
 They would never experience any of the hardships we did.
 No matter what, we would insulate them from suffering.

 Unfortunately, life just doesn’t work that way.

-Accidents, illnesses, sudden job loss, divorce, financial strain, addictions.
+Accidents, illnesses, pandemic, sudden job loss, divorce, financial strain, addictions.

 At some point, all of us have to face the fact that our kids don’t get to live the fairy tale childhood we dreamed for them.
 Instead, many of them must deal with circumstances that are difficult for even adults to navigate.

 Not only that, but we now have to learn to parent them through their hard seasons while also walking through the toughest times in our own lives.